toddmeinershagen/James.Testing/README.md

 >"Dear brothers and sisters, when troubles come your way, consider it an opportunity for great joy.
 For you know that when your faith is tested, your endurance has a chance to grow."
 >**(James 1:2-3)**

+It's a fairly apt description of what testing ought to do for our applications as well.

 Below is a description of the supported features.

 Action Extensions